Joshish01/WD-Features/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-This Project is about Feature Display pages with different layouts of it.
+This Project is about 2 Different feature display layout.

 ### Key Components
 <!-- TODO: List of Key Components -->